louietouie/louietouie.github.io/_posts/2025-01-05-motor-control.markdown

 Brushed motors use physical slip contacts within the motor for commutation.
 These contacts change the current direction of the windings during a rotation.
 Brushed motors are usually supplied DC current through two wires, which is made into alternating AC cycles by the brushes in the motor.

 <!-- TODO: acknowlege other possibilities like single phase AC -->
 Brushless motors use electronic commutation outside the motor (via inverters, servo drives, RC ESCs).
-When using electronic commutation, some form of rotor-position reading is usually necessary for the commutation, unless sensorless control is used.
+When using electronic commutation, some form of rotor-position reading is necessary for the commutation.
+This is either done with a physical sensor, or with sensorless control.
 Because the current is converted to AC outside of the motor, the motor is usually supplied AC current over three wires (for three phase motors).

 </div>